smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_05.md

     ![In this screenshot of Dockerfile, the CONTENT_API_URL code appears above the next Dockerfile line, which reads EXPOSE 3000.](https://github.com/CloudLabs-MCW/MCW-Cloud-native-applications/blob/fix/Hands-on%20lab/local/ex1task6-step10.png?raw=true "Set ENV variable")

 11. You will not be able to browse to the web application on the ephemeral port because the VM only exposes a limited port range.
 Now you will stop the web container and restart it using port `3000` to test in the browser.
-Type the following commands to stop the container, remove it, and run it again using explicit settings for the port.
+Run the following commands to stop the container, remove it, and run it again using explicit settings for the port.

     ```bash
     docker container stop web